Key Takeaways

 Timeframe for Applying for a Florida Medical License

-The Medical Board in Florida typically takes several months to process medical license applications.
+Medical Board members in Florida typically take several months to process medical license applications.
 The entire process can take anywhere from two to six months.
 A medical license application is valid for one year after it is submitted.
-Applicants must make sure to get all required documents in within this period of time so that their application can be processed.
+Applicants must make sure to get all required documents in within this timeframe so that their application can be processed.

-Individuals cannot legally practice medicine in Florida until they have been granted a medical license.
-Once an application is approved, the Medical Board can send a licensed doctor an e-license within two days.
+You can’t become a licensed health care practitioner in Florida until you have been granted a medical license.
+Once an application is approved, the Medical Board can send a licensed doctor their e-license within two days.

 Relocating?
 Read this: How Moving Can Help Physicians Pay Off Student Loans